stoke newington london n16 guide

 Stoke Newington London N16 Guide

-London Guide: Stoke Newington, or Stokie as the locals call it, is situated in North London with the postcode of N16 in the Borough of Hackney.
-My guide covers Stoke Newington Restaurants, shops and places of interest like the beautiful Clissold Park.
+London Guide: Stoke Newingtonalso known as Stokie to the locals, is situated in North London, with the postcode N16, in the Borough of Hackney.
+My guide covers Stoke Newington’s Restaurants, shops, and places of interest, such as the beautiful Clissold Park.
 If you’re looking for things to do in North London or the best places to visit in London, read on for my Stoke Newington Guide.

 stoke newington, clissold park house

-This is an interesting part of London because you have the village-like Stoke Newington Church Street.
-This connects with the rawer Stoke Newington High Street and Stoke Newington Road which transitions into Kingsland High Street, Dalston.
-The nearest station is Stoke Newington Overground which brings you out close to where Church Street and the High Street connect.
+This is an interesting part of London, as it features the village-like atmosphere of Stoke Newington Church Street.
+This connects with the rawer Stoke Newington High Street and Stoke Newington Road, which transitions into Kingsland High Street, Dalston.
+The nearest station is Stoke Newington Underground, which brings you out close to where Church Street and the High Street connect.
 It’s a great place to visit at the weekend when you can laze around in the park, grab a bite to eat in one of the many independent eateries or browse the design shops.

 Stoke Newington Places of Interest

-Just off Stoke Newington Church Street is Clissold Park which opened in 1889.
-This stunning Victorian Park has been awarded a Green Flag so is one of the best green spaces in the country.
-A wide range of amenities is on offer including tennis courts, outdoor table tennis, summer paddling pool, big playground area, ponds, bird aviary and animal enclosure with deer, stags and goats.
+Just off Stoke Newington Church Street is Clissold Park, which opened in 1889.
+This stunning Victorian Park has been awarded a Green Flag, so it is one of the best green spaces in the country.
+A wide range of amenities is on offer, including tennis courts, outdoor table tennis, summer paddling pool, big playground area, ponds, bird aviary and animal enclosure with deer, stags and goats.
 Clissold House is situated within the grounds.
-This is a grade II* listed eighteenth-century mansion which serves as a café and function room.
+This is a Grade II* listed eighteenth-century mansion which serves as a café and function room.
 You can sit on the terrace and enjoy a pot of tea while you survey the grounds on a sunny day.
-They often host events and festivals in the park which are always very family-friendly.
+They often host events and festivals in the park, which are always very family-friendly.

 stoke newington clissold park